ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ![](gp_pred_formula.png)

-Now that we know the formulas for the mean and covariance of this distribution we can easily create the predictions using the posterior estimates of the model parameters.
+Now that we know the formulas for the mean and covariance of this predictive distribution we can easily create predictions using the posterior estimates of the model parameters.

 Let's first create x<sup>*</sup> and the covariance matrices &Sigma;, &Sigma;<sub> * </sub> and &Sigma;<sub>**</sub> highlighted in the equation above.